Zweirat-Stuttgart/Ghostbike/Readme.md

 ### Overpass Export

 If you're satisfied with your query, just use the Export button in the top left of the Overpass Turbo website and save it as geojson.

+### GPS Visualizer

+You can upload this geojson now to the [GPS Visualizer](https://www.gpsvisualizer.com/map_input?form=svg) and download the according svg file.

+### Manual work

+Depending on how perfect you like to have it, you can now open this svg file in any vector editing program, like [InkScape}(https://inkscape.org/).
+I removed all "double" lines and changed:
+For all districts a greyish, dashed line: `stroke:#cccccc;stroke-width:1;stroke-dasharray:2, 10`
+For the outer border a thiker, white line: `stroke:#ffffff;stroke-width:3`

+### Add to index

+Now you can take the complete content of this modified svg file and add it to your index.html file.
+That's it, you have a map of your city.